Brian-Wahome/Core-Banking-Simulation-Project/architecural design records/01 - Database schema.md

 ### Pros

-- Scalability with increase in datasets will be much easier
+- Scalability with increase in transaction datasets will be much easier
 - Query flexibility as transactions can be queried independent of customer
 - Better concurrency management as transactions can be updated independent of customers